Our commitment to safety and high quality service.

 Sometimes emergency disruption occurs to our services which requires the introduction of a temporary timetable for a period of time, or short-term alterations to services.
 Live train information is updated on our website, app, customer information screens and from staffed stations.
 We also send JourneyCheck alerts to your smartphone for registered customers – full details are available on our website.

 We always aim to give you clear information as quickly as possible during disruption so that you can make alternative arrangements for travel.
 If the delay is more than 1 hour we will help you get to your destination using either scheduled bus or tram services, or by rail replacement services.
-Read our Alternative Transport Policy: Passenger Delivery Plan 2015.
+Read our Alternative Transport Policy: Customer Information Delivery Plan

 If the delay occurs after your train has started its journey, we will do our best to get you to your destination station.
 This may be by an alternative train route or via an alternative method of transport, such as bus or taxi.
 Again, where bus replacement services are operated, space for large objects will be limited compared to the train.